 How to keep flies away from a picnic or BBQ

-From my experience with picnics and barbecues people hate flies more than any other insect.
+From my experience with picnics and barbecues, people hate flies more than any other insect.
 Which is surprising as insects such as mosquitoes and bees can give nasty bites and stings.
-But I guess it’s because flies are seen as filthy bugs, always attracted to nasty smells and rotten food – The sort of things us humans find disgusting.
+But I guess it’s because flies are seen as filthy bugs.
+Always attracted to nasty smells and rotten food.
+The sort of things us humans find disgusting.

-Your options when it comes to repelling flies is enormous, if you have a quick google you’ll find all sorts of weird and wonderful potions.
+Your options when it comes to repelling flies is enormous.
+If you have a quick google you’ll find all sorts of weird and wonderful potions.
 Here are the best options available for keeping flies away from a picnic or BBQ as that’s all we’re interested in really.

+Outdoor pest control is sometimes seen in the most random everyday items.
 Something you’ll find at most outdoor shindigs is vodka, and I was surprised when I found out that flies absolutely hate the smell of vodka.
 So if ever you needed an excuse to bring an alcoholic drink to a picnic or BBQ here it is.

 Herbs!
-There are many herbs that flies can’t stand, which is good as you might have already used some of them in your food already.
+There are many herbs that flies can’t stand.
+Which is good as you might have already used some of them in your food already.
 Some are commonly used such as Mint, Basil and Lavender so you shouldn’t have a problem getting your hands on some.
-But you also have herbs such as Elder, Tansy, Wormwood and Rue.
+But you also have herbs such as Elder, Tansy, Wormwood, and Rue.
 My suggestion would be to do something similar to that of the cloves and make eating area decorations with these herbs.
 Bunch a few of the herbs together, tie an elastic band around the storks and place around the table.

-A staple of most outdoor eating events is Citronella candles, flies hate the smell and will leave pretty quickly.
+A staple of most outdoor eating events is Citronella candles.
+Flies hate the smell and will leave pretty quickly.
 Please see the mosquito section for more information on Citronella candles.

-A little bit of rotten meat will work best for this, but of course virtually any rotten food will have them showing an interest.
-My tip would be to combine the decoy food with the trap method below, as long as you’re happy with killing the flies.
+A little bit of rotten meat will work best for this, but of course, virtually any rotten food will have them showing an interest.
+My tip would be to combine the decoy food with the trap method below.
+As long as you’re happy with killing the flies.

 There are many different variations of fly traps, but all follow the same basic structure.
 Having a large container filled with “fly bait” and a funnel placed on top.
 Watch the video below for all you need to know.

-Mechanical methods for killing flies are by far the most fun (as long as your guests don’t object to you killing insects), and there some ingenious contraptions built just for this purpose.
+Mechanical methods for killing flies are by far the most fun (as long as your guests don’t object to you killing insects).
+And there some ingenious contraptions built just for this purpose.
 For me, the Bug-A-Salt 2.0 is one such tool.
 I’m not sure if this has been constructed to have fun with or to eradicate flies.
-Either way it does both with the added bonus of looking macho cool.
+Either way, it does both with the added bonus of looking macho cool.

 Bug-A-Salt is basically a gun that you fill with salt.
 You get 80 shots before reload and can kill pretty much any insect from a range of 1-3 foot.
 There are a plethora of videos of this gun in action over on youtube if you want to see it in action, including one of someone shooting their hand to show how safe it is.
 But I’d highly recommend not doing this and to be sensible and safe when using.

 Fly vacuums are another option if you don’t wish to kill any bugs.
-You might be thinking a vacuum should be in the electrical methods for pest control but Bug Zooka have created a batteries free bug vacuum they claim is ten times more powerful than motorized vacuums.
+You might be thinking a vacuum should be in the electrical methods for outdoor pest control but Bug Zooka has created a battery-free bug vacuum they claim is ten times more powerful than motorized vacuums.
 I must confess I’ve never used a bug vacuum.
 For one I’m happy with my Bug-A-Salt and two, the reviews have always been a bit sketchy on them.
 But if you do wish to try them out then Bug Zooka are the market leaders in this type of bug control (also please tell us what you think of them in our review section).

-Although chemical bug killers are super effective (RAID for example) I have left this section to last, and for good reason.
-This article isn’t just about killing flies and other bugs outdoors, it’s about pest control while entertaining outdoors.
-And this generally means food and drink being consumed and often with pets and small children.
+Although chemical bug killers are super effective (RAID for example) I have left this section to last.
+And for good reason.
+This article isn’t just about killing flies and other bugs outdoors.
+It’s about pest control while entertaining outdoors.
+And this generally means food and drink being consumed.
+And often with pets and small children.
 These conditions aren’t conducive with having harsh or potentially dangerous chemicals about.
 So if possible I’d avoid this method.

 But if chemical pest control is the method you have chosen then let me suggest a slightly less harmful option.
 Something everyone, except maybe some University students, has in their house is dish soap/liquid.
 And it might surprise you to know that this can be used as one of the most effective fly sprays.
-Simply add some to water and pour into an empty spray bottle and your ready to go.
+Simply add some to water and pour into an empty spray bottle and you’re ready to go.

 Why does dish soap make such a good fly spray?
 It’s all down to the small amounts of borax in the soap.
 When this is sprayed onto flies it dehydrates their exoskeleton which leads to certain death.